funnbot/deya_notes/Features/Ideas.md

+# Farming ideas
+I like the idea of water magic instead of a watering ca Player
 # Context
 Write a sentence or two about why this feature is necessary and how it came to be.
 ## Hypothesis